 Mondays are generally a quieter time to visit (and the best time to pick up a bargain)!
 And, if you’re looking for a souvenir to take home with you, then be sure to look out for smaller vintage trinkets and old postcards.
 While at the best flea market in Paris, I picked up a vintage postcard for as little as €1!

 Le Marché aux Puces de Saint-Ouen Opening Times:

 The markets are open:

 Saturday: 9:00 – 18:00

 How to get to the Flea Market:

-The closest tube stop is Garibaldi on the end of metro line 13.
+The closest tube stop to the Saint Ouen Flea Market is Garibaldi on the end of metro line 13.
 To reach the flea market, take exit number 3 and then follow the signs on the opposite side of the road to ‘Marché aux Puces’.
 The best time to visit the market is in the European shoulder seasons (i.e. spring and autumn) when the crowds are at their fewest and everything remains open.

 Other top tips would be to bring both cash (the local currency in Euro) as well as card.
 Many vendors have a minimum spend of five or ten euro and so you’ll want to have some change if you’re looking to purchase a smaller souvenir or gift to take home with you.